 Whether you’re mixing or recording new beats, you’re going to need headphones.
 But times can be tough when you’re a beginner.
 I know I made some crazy decisions when I was young but most of my problems revolved around monetary reasons.
 The right gear can be expensive and when you’re parents are already helping you get through college, you don’t want them to foot the bill for your antics either (no matter how talented you are).
 Anyway, I was a smart kid, so I always hunted up stores to get the best buys.
 It ought to be easier now for you young folks since we have Craigslist and Amazon.

 Either way, you can’t start recording or even mixing without headphones.
 Yea yea, you can mix with a studio monitor too but I always prefer the former.
 I’ve whipped up a whole guide comparing the two.
-Anyway, getting to the important stuff, here’s a list of some of my favorite studio headphones that are all under $100.
+Anyway, getting to the important stuff, here’s a list of some of my favorite cheap studio headphones.

 1. Sennheiser HD280PRO Headphones